vexavios/family-helper/README.md

-# family-counter
+# family-helper
-a bot used to keep track of the member count voice channel on the saccharine discord server.
+a bot used to assist in various tasks on the estella discord server.